UBC-MDS/programming-in-python-for-data-science/docs/syllabus.md

-# DSCI 100: Introduction to Data Science
+# Programming in Python for Data Science

 ## Time and Place
 Online